-Lead-time demand is the amount of demand (in units sold) that builds up before your next purchase order comes in to replenish your stock.
+Lead-time demand is the amount of demand (in units sold) that builds up before your next order arrives.
 We’re calculating lead-time demand based on delivery lead time * average daily unit sales.

-The delivery lead time is the average time in days that it takes for new stock to arrive after submitting an order.
-As a more concrete example, if the fictional Archon Optical regularly orders the Interceptor sunglasses on Monday and the shipment arrives on Friday, then the lead time is four calendar days.
+As mentioned above, delivery lead time is the average time (in days) it takes for new stock to arrive after you submit an order.
+Archon Optical regularly orders Interceptor sunglasses on Mondays.
+The shipments arrive on Fridays.
+This would mean the lead time is 4 calendar days.

-Forecasting demand is one of the areas where you can do a lot more math to figure out seasonal demand changes, but most businesses end up looking at the past few weeks or months.
-For our purposes, we’re simplifying this to average daily unit sales during a sales quarter, to provide a general average demand for that product.
-We’ve chosen sales quarters because they can match overall sales seasons, but you can shorten or lengthen this period of time to better suit your product’s demand.
+Forecasting demand is one of the areas where you can do a lot of math.
+You could figure out seasonal demand changes, but most businesses look at the past few weeks or months.
+For our purposes, we’ll simplify this to average daily unit sales during a sales quarter.
+This will provide a general average demand for that product.
+We’ve chosen sales quarters because they can match overall sales seasons.
+You can shorten or lengthen this period of time to better suit your product’s demand.

-If we take lead time * average daily unit sales, we arrive at our lead-time demand for Interceptor sunglasses:
+If we take lead time * average daily unit sales from the examples above, we arrive at our lead-time demand for Interceptor sunglasses:

-Safety stock as a percentage of lead-time demand
+How to calculate safety stock as a percentage of lead time

-Another way you can calculate the safety stock is to express it as a percentage of your lead-time demand, which is based on your sales and also factors in how long it take to receive more product.
-Reordering products is always a balancing act: order too much and your space and cash are tied up in products, but order too little and you’ll risk missing potential sales.
+Above, we showed you how to use the safety stock formula to set your safety stock levels more accurately.
+Yet another way you can calculate safety stock is to express it as a percentage of your lead-time demand.
+This number is based on your sales and also factors in how long it takes to receive more products.
+Reordering products is always a balancing act.
+Order too much, and you tie up your space and cash in products.
+Order too little, and you’ll risk missing potential sales.

 Given lead-time demand of 8 units, the safety stock for Interceptor sunglasses would be 4 units (50% of 8 units).

-Finally, since our reorder point formula is lead-time demand (8 units) + safety stock (4 units), this leaves us with a reorder point of 12 units for the Interceptor sunglasses.
+Since the reorder point formula is lead-time demand (8) + safety stock (4), we end up with a reorder point of 12.

-This isn’t a catch-all formula for ensuring you’ll never run out of stock, but it should help to keep from running out of stock the majority of the time.
+Keep in mind this method of safety stock calculation, and the safety stock formula aren’t catch-alls for ensuring you’ll never run out of stock.
+However, it should help keep from running out of stock most of the time.

-Once you’ve calculated your safety stock and lead-time demand, you can enter your reorder point straight into inFlow Cloud for Windows. inFlow will automatically add your products to a Reorder Stock screen whenever your quantities start to run low.
+Once you’ve calculated your safety stock and lead-time demand, you can enter your reorder point straight into inFlow!
+The software will automatically add your products to a Reorder Stock screen whenever your quantities start to run low.